LLNL/sundials/doc/shared/Install.rst

 ``MAGMA_DIR`` to the MAGMA installation path, and ``SUNDIALS_MAGMA_BACKENDS`` to the desired MAGMA backend to use with SUNDIALS e.g., ``CUDA`` or ``HIP``.

-SUNDIALS has been tested with MAGMA version 2.6.1.
+SUNDIALS has been tested with MAGMA version v2.6.1 and v2.6.2.

 .. _Installation.CMake.ExternalLibraries.OneMKL: